-Everyone has a story, even you.
-And we know—it feels like writing essays and personal statements are the most important story you will ever tell, but it’s just a story: your story.
-Let our gifted and savvy instructors guide you through the process, helping you shape the scene around that funny thing you did, or the amazing event you witnessed, or the time when your life was changed forever.
+Grades 9-12 Discovering Your Story (Session B Only): Everyone has a story: including you!
+The events, experiences, people and time take a significant role in shaping our lives and our identities.
+The journey of discovering how to tell your story will begin here.
+Let our gifted and supportive instructors guide you through the process, helping you shape the scene around that person who helped you, or the amazing event you witnessed, or the time when your life was changed forever.
 This workshop will also include collaboration among youth from a wide variety of perspectives to think critically about the world in the 21st century and to do something about it with words, digital story-telling, poetry, music or art.
 With lessons taught by incredible minds and intellectuals, young people are given the tools to turn their passions into a creative journey of self discovery.
 Working in a creative workshop setting, we will tell our stories through personal essays, fiction, and poetry.
 We'll share ideas and respond to each other's work as we polish our writing for an anthology.

 Cost: Tuition for each YAWP two-week session is $250 if paid by May 19th and $300 after that date.
 DO NOT PAY UNTIL MAY 2021.